mahmoudparsian/data-warehousing/syllabus/week-08_Star_Schema_with_Examples/music_stream/OLAP_Queries.md

 devices,
 plays

-Provide 39 OLAP queries:
+Provide 43 OLAP queries:

    10 simple,
    10 intermediate,
    10 complex
-   7 queries from Blog (as PDF)
     2 LEFT JOIN
+    7 queries from Blog with answer (as PDF)
+    4 queries without answers

 which use joins, sub-queries, and ranking functions: